Contact Your Rep!

 Below are Action Items for which you should Contact Your Rep right now, with suggestions for what to say and where to say it:

-ZeroCarbonMA has all the information you need to write your letter or make a phone call to Save Mass Save.
+ZeroCarbonMA has all the information you need to write a letter or make a phone call to Save Mass Save.

 Mass Save funding is under threat.
 In February the Massachusetts House passed a $1 billion cut to Mass Save funding (a budget already cut to $4.5B from the original $5B budget).
 Because the House cut would be imposed mid-cycle and concentrated in 2027, the program could run out of funds altogether as early as April 2027.
 The House cut has been justified by claims about inefficiencies and needed reforms in the administration of the program.